RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Glossary.rst

     for loop
         A construct in Python for convenient repetition of statements in the *body* of the loop.

+    import
+        The ``import`` statement is used to gain access to the code (e.g., classes and functions) contained in another module.
+It searches for the named module and binds the results of that search to a name in the current program (the one that is requesting the import).

     instance
         An object that belongs to a class.
 E.g., ``tess`` and ``alex`` are different instances of the class ```Turtle``.